The Importance of Seeking a Second Opinion from an Orthodontist

 A professional, hygienic orthodontic office should look like this:

 In addition, the staff should be wearing proper safety equipment, and have their hair and jewelry out of the way and tucked back.
 A Professional orthodontic team should look like this:

 If you see broken equipment, old or rusty tools, noticeable grime on the floor, walls, or equipment, or the staff isn’t dressed appropriately, move on to the next office: you’re getting an indication of just how much that office really values your smile.

 Friendliness matters, too: you’ll be visiting this office and receiving care from this orthodontic team for 1-4 years, so you want to make sure you enjoy the visits!
 Ask questions and get to know the team while you’re there: if the vibe is friendly, welcoming, and informative, that’s a great sign about the kind of orthodontic care they can offer you.

 Check Google Reviews and Other Customer Review Sites

 While you should never rely completely on online reviews, you can learn a lot more about a company from what the patients say about their experience.
 Read good and bad reviews, to find out what people are saying.

-If you have a question about a particular negative review, ask about it: a quality orthodontic practice will be able to explain the situation and inform you on what measures were taken to correct it.
+If you have a question about a particularly negative review, ask about it: a quality orthodontic practice will be able to explain the situation and inform you on what measures were taken to correct it.
 And keep a lookout for bad reviews that encourage you to visit another orthodontic office: these are likely fake reviewers paid by competitors to steal business.

 Find a Diamond or Diamond Plus Invisalign Provider